RobMadill/RandomGenerator/README.md

 # RandomMovieGenerator
-The first personal java project I've written in my first semester of Software Developement and Networking Eningeering
+The first personal java project I've written in my first semester of Software Developement and Network Eningeering